captainrobbo/wikijstest/manuals/cms/recordingevents.md

 *Shot Put Event*
 ![Load List](/uploads/fieldevent-postevent/load-list.png "Load List")

 In this example, no competitors have been loaded.
 If you are happy with just a random starting order, click the blue *Fetch Start List* button at the top right.
-If you would like a specific order then click here to learn how.
+If you would like a specific order then click [here](/manuals/cms/seeding-tab) and go to 1.2.3 to learn how.

 *Competitor List*
 ![Competitor List](/uploads/fieldevent-postevent/competitor-list.png "Competitor List")